 INTRODUCTION

 The ever-booming demand for animal-based protein sources inspired global poultry production to skyrocket.
 However, the traditional broiler chicken farm practices that are characterized by intensive use of resource-inputting feed ingredients and a high level of waste generation might cause societal concerns about environmental sustainability and one-off economic growth [1, 2].
-So, researches on relevant diets or dietary regimens that promote productivity, profitability, and sustainability of broilers is required.
+So, researches on relevant diets or dietary regimens that promote productivity, profitability, and sustainability of broilers are required.

 In the last few years, phytogenic feed additives, fermented byproducts, and their derivatives have come to attention as possible substitutes for ordinary supplements in poultry diets.
 The leaves of Carica papaya, which have become a common agro-waste, come to the rescue again as the research shows that low to moderate levels (below 5–15% of the diet) of the lesser-known PLM do not influence body weight gain significantly as well as the birds’ final weight or feed intake voluntarily [3, 4, 5].
-Nevertheless, if a high inclusion rate of PLM is used, it may interfere with the proteolytic process and lower the nutrient absorption tendency in the gastrointestinal tract using phytochemicals of the types alkaloids, saponins, tannins, and protease inhibitors [6, 7].
+Nevertheless, if a high inclusion rate of PLM is used, it may interfere with the proteolytic process and lower the nutrient absorption tendency in the gastrointestinal tract using phytochemicals of the type’s alkaloids, saponins, tannins, and protease inhibitors [6, 7].
 Palatability and feed intake may also be affected due to the bitter taste associated with PLM compounds.
 While most trials demonstrate no significant impacts of low-level PLM on production measures like FCR, occasional studies report either improvements or decreases in feed efficiency depending on inclusion rates and dietary formulations.
 As such, the fermentation of fish processing waste produces nutrient-rich fermented fish waste (FFW) and provides essential contributions such as protein, amino acids, and bioactive compounds.
 Research shows that fermented fish waste can be a beneficial protein source for broiler chick diets, as it doesn't negatively impact growth performance, feed consumption, or feed conversion ratio [8].
 Fish silage can replace up to 20% of soybean meal without compromising growth or meat quality [9, 10].
 Additionally, fermented fish waste can enhance feed nutritional value and improve gut health in chickens [11, 12].

 While prior research has delved into the individual effects of Carica papaya leaf meal (CPL) and FFW on broiler performance, exploring their combined synergistic potential remains scarce.
 Moreover, administering FFW through drinking water, an unexplored avenue, presents a novel approach to optimizing nutrient utilization and minimizing feed wastage.
 With that in mind, the present study is designed to deeply examine the profundity of CPL and FFW quality on various yarns of chicken production, including growth performance, carcass characteristics, meat sensory attributes, and economic efficiency as well.
 This study aimed at measuring feed intake and body weight gain, as well as studying feed conversion ratio and carcass yield, and evaluating these supplements’ effects on meat quality and the possible profit margins that their use can provide.
 The addition of CLP and FFW to the ratio will be carried out by considering agronomic and economic factors using a holistic approach that will integrate the benefits of these ingredients.
 In a nutshell, putting into use the synergistic capability of these sustainable supplements is therefore geared towards achieving optimized broiler chicken production, minimizing environmental impacts, and maximizing economic returns.